AdityaGarg8/git-credential-outlook-and-gmail/README.md

 # git-credential-outlook-and-gmail

-A Git credential helper to get OAauth2 token for Microsoft Outlook and Gmail accounts.
+Git credential helpers to get OAauth2 token for Microsoft Outlook and Gmail accounts.

+This repo contains 2 helpers:

+- `git-credential-outlook`: For Microsoft Outlook accounts.
+- `git-credential-gmail`: For Gmail accounts.

-It is required for `git send-email` since Outlook no longer supports app passwords.
+They can be used with `git send-email`, especially when Outlook no longer supports app passwords.

 **NOTE: Gmail support is WIP, Outlook is currently available**